mrjato/GeneCommittee/README.md

 If you want to use a DBMS other than MySQL, then you also have to modify the `pom.xml` file to replace the MySQL driver with a driver suitable for your DBMS.

 #### 2.2 Email configuration
+Since version 1.0.1, email can be configured in the `src/main/webapp/META-INF/web.xml` file.
+The entries prefixed with `genecommittee/mail/` will be provided to `javax.mail.Session` as properties.
+Login and password values should be configured in the `genecommittee/mail/login` and `genecommittee/mail/password` entries.
+Please, refer to the [Java Mail](https://java.net/projects/javamail/pages/Home) documentation for further information.

+###### Version 1.0
 Email address configuration can be changed modifying the `src/main/webapp/META-INF/context.xml` file.
 In this file you will find an example "Resource" declaration for a Gmail account.
 You can modify it to use your preferred email server.

 #### 2.3 Environment parameters